 You might be prone to letting go of your sinus infection without treatment.
 But that is strictly not advisable.
-Sinus infection side effects can worsen if you don’t take proper medications or visit a doctor.
+Sinus side effects can worsen if you don’t take proper medications or visit a doctor.
 Sometimes, a bad sinus infection can also affect your lungs and lead to meningitis.

 How to Treat a Sinus Infection?

 If you think you have a sinus infection, watch your symptoms to get the right treatment for sinusitis.
 You can try antibiotics.
-Use steroid for sinus infection only if prescribed by a qualified doctor.
+Use steroids for sinus infections only if prescribed by a qualified doctor.
 You can also try home remedies like steam baths, essential oils, and gargling.
 If drug therapy doesn’t work for your sinusitis, surgery is the last resort.
 But first, a doctor must identify the root cause of your sinus infection.

 Sinus infection side effects can be acute or chronic.
 Antibiotics and steroids can help to treat sinusitis.
 Each method has its side effects.
-If a sinus infection lasts longer than eight weeks, make a doctor appointment and get it checked.
+If a sinus infection lasts longer than eight weeks, make a doctor’s appointment and get it checked.
 Always remember, ’Prevention is better than cure.’

-Vigilant awareness is the key to treat sinusitis.
+Vigilant awareness is the key to treating sinusitis.
 Sinus infection side effects can be painful and frustrating.
 Sinus infection can be acute or chronic.
 But the right medication and a healthy lifestyle will ensure that the side effects get minimized.
 Don’t let sinusitis from having you a joyful life!